 You need permission from DOC to use a prospecting, exploration or mining permit on public conservation land.
 You also need a Crown Minerals Act permit.

 Before you can prospect, explore or mine on public conservation land you must get:

-- A minerals permit from NZ Petroleum and Minerals at the the Ministry of Economic Development
+- A Crown Minerals Act permit from NZ Petroleum and Minerals at the Ministry of Business, Innovation and Employment.

 - Permission from the Department of Conservation (DOC) in the form of a consent or access arrangement.

 In some cases, access arrangements will be jointly decided by, or on behalf of, the Minister of Conservation and the Minister of Energy and Resources.
 These are granted through the Crown Minerals Act 1991.